Proportions in Math: Balancing Relationships for Precision

 Concept Description

-Definition A proportion is a mathematical statement that equates two ratios.
+Definition A proportion is a mathematical that equates two ratios.
 It expresses the equality between two fractions or sets of numbers, emphasizing the relationship and balance between their respective parts.

 Ratio A ratio is a comparison of two quantities or numbers.
 It represents the relationship between these quantities, typically expressed in the form of a fraction or using the “colon” notation.
 Proportions rely on ratios to establish equivalence.

-Proportional Proportions are often used to describe proportional relationships, where the change in one quantity is directly related to the change in another quantity.
+Proportional Relationships Proportions are often used to describe proportional relationships, where the change in one quantity is directly related to the change in another quantity.
 For example, if the ratio of height to width of a rectangle remains constant, any change in height will result in a corresponding change in width.

 Solving Proportions To solve a proportion, we can use cross-multiplication or the multiplication/division property of equality.
 By finding the missing value that establishes the equality between the two ratios, we can determine the unknown quantity in the proportion.